 - Netstat -n will give you the foreign addresses in numerical form (critical for the next step in this article.... hint...hint)

-Next, take a look at my screenshot below, see the column titled "Foreign Address"?
+Take a look at my screenshot below, see the column titled "Foreign Address"?
 That's the information we're looking for.
-We'll lookup these WAN IP's to see where and who they are coming from.
+We'll lookup these WAN IPs to see where and who they are coming from.

-On the "numbers" page you'll see a world map along with the 5 main IP Registry authorities from all over the world.
+On the "numbers" page, you'll see a world map along with the five main IP Registry authorities from all over the world.
 The very first place I'll search for my IP address information is ARIN (North American Region).

-Note --- If you get an address that's not in this registry, you will get referred to one of the other registry sites such as "Ripe" or "Lacnic".
-The layout on the sites vary a little bit, but on each you'll find a place to search for information on your address.
+Note: If you get an address that's not in this registry, you will get referred to one of the other registry sites such as "Ripe" or "Lacnic".
+The layout on the sites varies a little bit, but on each one, you'll find a place to search for information on your address.
 I'll give you a table to reference below...

 Easy right?
 Start looking at your IP addresses and you'll start to recognize certain ranges and patterns.